sushmaakoju/research-experience/university-of-colorado-boulder/README.md

 #### MSBC 5190 Artificial Intelligence & Neural Networks, Spring 2022

-Helped create course content (topic selection, materials, discussion, and brainstorming), helped students towards programming and concept-to-implementation related questions, evaluated homework, conducted recitations on Word2vec, GloVE vectors, Pre-processing text corpus, Recurrent Neural Networks, Long Short term memory networks. <a href="https://drive.google.com/drive/folders/1o9eVgXfnxo1EduW0pxKjVBq21I3Fe77E?usp=sharing">Recitations</a>
+- Helped create course content (topic selection, materials, discussion, and brainstorming), helped students towards programming and concept-to-implementation related questions, evaluated homework, conducted recitations on Word2vec, GloVE vectors, Pre-processing text corpus, Recurrent Neural Networks, Long Short term memory networks. <a href="https://drive.google.com/drive/folders/1o9eVgXfnxo1EduW0pxKjVBq21I3Fe77E?usp=sharing">Recitations</a>.

+- I also volunteered and used Image processing tools for finetuning over handwriting dataset for handwriting recognition and extracting text from attendance sheet as a Teaching Assistant.
+In a modern day classroom, Teaching Assistant work requires us to monitor attendance, but to have a student sign an attendance sheet on paper ensures attendance is recorded.
+Such paper attendance records are not invasive but also retain the integrity of attendance without proxy. handwriting recognition can also be used to detect changes in handwritten patterns for same entries, to recognize potential classroom proxies etc. This is not to scare students or anyone, just to record the results closer to ground truth such as headcounts ete.
+Such methods help to measure the factors impacted from Covid related transitions such as in-person to online lectures and so on.

 <a href="https://www.colorado.edu/hr/content/contact-hr.">For Employment verification</a>